mastodon/documentation/content/en/user/moderating.md

 If you choose to also mute notifications from them, you will additionally not see notifications from that user.

+Mutes can also have an optional duration, after which they will expire.

 The user has no way of knowing they have been muted.

 ### Blocking {#block}